 If any impairment indication exits, the recoverable amount of the asset is estimated.
-However, goodwill, intangible assets with indefinite useful lives, and intangible assets not yet available for use are tested for impairment at least annually regardless of whether there is any indication of impairment.
+However, goodwill, intangible assets with indefinite useful lives, and intangible assets not yet available for

-In addition, the carrying amount of the entire investments accounted for using the equity method is tested for impairment as a single asset when there is objective evidence of impairment.
+In addition, the carrying amount of the entire investments accounted for using equity method is tested for impairment as a single asset when there is objective evidence of impairment.